 What were you doing in life before you decided to do this?

 Truthfully, I was doing more-or-less of the same: working in the Bay Area when I needed to, traveling when I could.
 I was actually really big into rock climbing in my younger days, so my wanderlust began with excursions to different boulders and crags all along the west coast.
-My little car at the time was not yet “converted” but did have its passenger seats and trunk gutted out in order to haul my countless climbing gear and crash pads.
+My little car at the time was not yet “converted into a camper” but did have its passenger seats and trunk gutted out in order to haul my countless climbing gear and crash pads.
 I learned to love nature through that lens.

 I slowly had to let go of climbing because my arthritic ankles could no longer withstand the constant falls, but I never let go of the wanderlust and my love for nature.